JAZIKOMO/LSE-Data-Analytics/README.md

 The repository contains an analysis of COVID-19 trends across UK provinces to identify key patterns, trends, insights, and recommendations to support a government marketing camapaign.

-Please access LSE_DA201_assignment_notebook_Zikomo_Smith.ipynb to assess the code and analysis and contribute further to this prcess.
+Please access LSE_DA201_assignment_notebook_Zikomo_Smith.ipynb to assess the code and analysis and contribute further to this process.

 Please access and download the PDF report LSE_DA201_assignment_report_Zikomo_Smith.pdf to see the important patterns, trends, and recommendations